 A cold frame can keep plants from 7° to 10ºF warmer than outdoors, sometimes as much as 20ºF warmer.
 Use a cold frame in spring to give seedlings a head start on the growing season and protect them from spring frosts.
 Use a cold frame in autumn to extend the summer and fall growing season into late autumn and winter.

-A cold frame is a low-profile open bottomed box that is placed over crops to act like a small greenhouse.
+A cold frame is a low-profile open-bottomed box that is placed over crops to act as a small greenhouse.
 Cold frames are heated by the sun.
 (A hotbed is similar to a cold frame but is usually heated by electric cables placed under the growing bed.)

 Cold frame site.
 Cold frames should be situated away from prevailing winds or protected by a fence or wall on the north side.
 They can be set on a slight slope so that water will drain away from them and they should be situated close to a hose bib for watering.

 Cold frame construction.
 Cold frames are easily constructed: the sides can be made out of decay-resistant wood or concrete blocks and should be tall enough to clear the tallest plant you grow.
 The top or roof can be made out of glass, fiberglass, Plexiglas, or heavy clear plastic sheeting.
 The translucent top is usually framed and hinged to the larger box and fits snuggly to create a greenhouse effect.
 White paint on the inside of the frame will reflect additional light and heat into the box.

 Cold frames can be large and permanent or easily assembled and disassembled and portable according to the season.

 A portable cold frame can be set over an existing garden planting bed or a layer of 3 to 8 inches (7-20cm) of sand, garden soil, or planting mix can be placed in the frame for planting depending upon the crops.